rapid7/metasploit-framework/docs/README.md

 Now visit http://127.0.0.1:4000/metasploit-framework/

-### Modifying pages
+### Contributing Documentation

-Modify the files within `metasploit-framework.wiki/`.
-The `docs` folder is generated, but can be edited locally.
-Jekyll will rebuild the required file, and the changes can be seen after refreshing your browser.

-## Adding pages

-Add the new file to `metasploit-framework.wiki/`, as well as adding a new file entry to `navigation.rb` and rebuild the site.
+You can modify existing documentation files within `metasploit-framework.wiki/` with an editor of your choice and send a pull request.

-Note that when testing locally - if you're adding new files, Jekyll will not always regenerate the navigation for all pages.
+Note that adding a new page will also require modifying `navigation.rb` to appear on the navigation menu.
-It is easier to rebuild the entire site again.